akagomez/can-binarytree/README.md

 `rbTreeList.removeAttr(index) -> Object`

 Removes the node at the specified `index` without decrementing the indices of of all subsequent items in the `RBTreeList` by 1.
+This resulting `index` will not be iterable with `.each()` until it is set or removed.

 Returns the value of the node's `data` property that was removed.